-Cherry Simple syrup is delicious simple syrup that goes so well in so many drinks.
-For this cherry simple syrup recipe, we used sweet cherries since they were available but sour cherries would be great too.
-Try adding this cherry syrup to cocktails or non alcoholic drinks for a delicious cherry flavor that will surely enhance any recipe.
+Cherry Simple syrup is a delicious simple syrup that goes so well in so many drinks.
+This easy cherry syrup needs only a few ingredients and takes just minutes to make.
+Try adding this cherry syrup to cocktails or non-alcoholic drinks for a delicious cherry flavor that will surely enhance any recipe.

-This cherry syrup can be used for almost any drink from hot tea, iced tea, lemonades, popsicles or cocktails.
+This can be used for almost any drink from hot tea, iced tea, lemonades, popsicles, or cocktails.
 You can drizzle it over a fruit salad as well.

 I make a lot of flavored simple syrups for this reason and because they last in the refrigerator for weeks.
 Any herb or fruit can be added to a base simple syrup.

-For this recipe I used fresh cherries since that is what I had on hand.
-I have also made it with frozen, when cherries were no longer in season.
+For this recipe, I used fresh cherries since that is what I had on hand.
+I have also made it with frozen cherries when cherries were no longer in season.

 Both are equally delicious and there is no difference in taste.